A practical guide on how to train a Zendesk AI agent in 6 steps

 Step 1: Define your automation goals and scope

-The first step has nothing to do with tech, it’s all about strategy.
-Instead of trying to make your AI do everything at once, start with the easy wins.
-Dig into your Zendesk reports and find the most common and repetitive ticket types.
-Are people constantly asking about password resets, order status, or refund policies?
-These are perfect for your first round of automation.
+The first step is all about strategy.
+Zendesk offers so many possibilities that it's often best to start with the easy wins.
+Dig into your Zendesk reports to identify your most common and repetitive ticket types.
+Password resets, order status updates, and refund policies are perfect candidates for your first round of automation.

 Step 2: Unify your knowledge sources

-A Zendesk AI agent is only as smart as the information you give it.
-While Zendesk’s own AI mostly sticks to your official help center articles, your team’s real knowledge is probably spread out all over the place.
-Think about it: the best, most current answers might be buried in past ticket resolutions, internal Google Docs, Confluence pages, or your shared macros.
+A Zendesk AI agent is only as smart as the information it has access to.
+While Zendesk’s own AI is built to leverage your official help center articles, you likely have valuable knowledge spread throughout your organization.
+This might include past ticket resolutions, Google Docs, Confluence pages, or shared macros.

 Step 3: Choose your AI platform and connect it to Zendesk